cardano-foundation/CIPs/cip-drep-metadata/README.md

 - This CIP adds two `@type` identifiers "Identity" and "Link"
 - The creator of the metadata MUST add a `label`, this `label` SHOULD describe the source of the url, e.g. if it is a link to the DRep's X account then the `label` should say "X".
 If it is a personal website the `label` should say "Personal Website" rather than domain_name.com.
 - The `label` of each link SHOULD NOT be left blank
 - Each link MUST have exactly one `uri` (as specified in CIP-100) which MUST not be blank.
-If it is blank then tooling providers displaying the Link SHOULD NOT display any of the details of this link.

 ##### `type`: Link
 - Optional